stuntrally/stuntrally3/docs/Tweak.md

 ### Graphs

-Graphs in game can be used to test more advanced car behaviour and simulation.
+Graphs in game can be used to test more advanced vehicle behaviour and simulation.

 Press F9 to show/hide, F2,F3 will cycle through various graph types.
 Or use Gui to pick from combo.

-E.g. Car engine torque curve can be seen, all gear ratios for car speed.
+E.g. engine torque curve can be seen, all gearbox ratios, suspension, etc.
-Those are explained more in [VehicleEditing](VehicleEditing.md).
+Those are explained in [VehicleEditing](VehicleEditing.md).